-We are registering the issuance by us of up to an aggregate of 9,999,970 shares of Class A common stock that are issuable upon exercise of the Private Placement Warrants.
+We are registering the issuance by us of up to an aggregate of 9,999,970 shares of Class A common stock that are issuable upon exercise of the Public Warrants and 5,333,333 shares of Class A common stock that are issuable upon exercise of the Private Placement Warrants.
 We are also registering the offer and sale, from time to time, by the Selling Securityholders of up to 189,026,565 shares of Class A common stock, par value per share and up to 5,333,333 Private Placement Warrants.
 In December 2021, the Company completed the Redemption of all of its outstanding Warrants to purchase shares of the Company's Class A common stock that were issued under the Warrant Agreement.
 In connection with the Redemption, the holders of 9,413,895 Public Warrants and 5,333,333 Private Placement Warrants elected to receive, in lieu of the redemption price, an aggregate 3,775,709 shares of Class A common stock at 0.2560374 shares of Class A common stock per Warrant.
 A total of 586,075 Public Warrants remained unexercised as of the date of the Redemption.
 As of the date of this prospectus, all Warrants have been redeemed and no Warrants are outstanding.